threefoldtech/tfgridv4-sdk-go/rmb-sdk-go/examples/rpc_client/README.md

 To use the example, you needs to:

--   Set the mnemonics variable to a valid mnemonics, with an activated account on the TFChain.
+-   Set the private key variable to a valid private key, with an activated account on the Registrar.
 -   A node id to send the call to

 ## Usage